cbschuld/chrisschuld.com-legacy/_posts/2020-04-08-an-application-building-block-unique-ids-for-things.md

 I know from my own research and underscored by the [Percona article](https://www.percona.com/blog/2019/11/22/uuids-are-popular-but-bad-for-performance-lets-discuss/) if I shrink my key representation by a few characters I will gain a performance advantage.
 If I take a base-16 UUID and I change the representation of it to base-58 I can shrink my storage demand by almost 1/3.
 I go from a 32-character storage demand to a 22-character storage demand.

-I do this in node, for example, using my library here: [uuid-base58](https://www.npmjs.com/package/uuid-base58)
+I do this in NodeJS, for example, using my library here: [uuid-base58](https://www.npmjs.com/package/uuid-base58)

 ```js
 import { uuid58 } from "uuid-base58";